Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 FAQs

 Ans: You will master core Java concepts like OOPs, Exception Handling, Multithreading, Collections etc. The course covers Java 8 features like Lambda Expressions, Method References and Functional Interfaces.
-You will learn Java application development using Spring Boot, Hibernate and popular Java frameworks.
-The course culminates with Java certification preparation.
+You will learn Core Java application development using Spring Boot, Hibernate and popular Java frameworks.
+The course culminates with Core Java certification preparation.

 Ans: JanBask is a reputed online training provider known for quality content and expert trainers.
-The Java course is comprehensive, covers latest Java features and focuses on practical application development.
-JanBask offers mentor guidance and interview preparation support which maximizes your chances of getting hired as a Java developer.
+The Java course is comprehensive, covers latest Core Java features and focuses on practical application development.
+JanBask offers mentor guidance and interview preparation support which maximizes your chances of getting hired as a Core Java developer.

 Q4.
 What is the course duration and study time required?